donaldmema/hoxton-node-quotes/readme.md

 A cool feature of this API is that you can access a random quote generator with the following route:
 [http://localhost:3333/quotes/random](http://localhost:3333/quotes/random)

-A result of that request would look like the following:
+A result(changes every time) of that request would look like the following:

 ```JSON
 {